boljen/node-digital-ocean-api/README.md

     error.code = 'string_coded_error';
     error.original = errorObject; // if applicable

-It's very straight forward and is built to allow the developer to easily check wheter errors, and which errors, have occurred.

-These are the top-level errors (every callback can be given these errors)
+These are the top-level errors (every callback can be return these errors)

 * ***request_error***: This is an error returned by the request function.
 When this error pops up, something went wrong with the request.
 This error will